GovTechSG/CFT-Docs/getting-started/sandbox-quick-start-guide.md

 *Requires Postman application to be installed.

 ## Setup Test Environment
-We recommend Postman for its user-friendly, simple interface.
-It supports most HTTP methods and several status codes for you to verify your response.
+We recommend Postman for its user-friendly and simple interface.
+It supports most HTTP methods and has several status codes for you to verify your response.

 ### 1. Install Postman Application
 Download and install [Postman.](https:///www.postman.com)